Sexual harassment: First timer

 I did not quit that time.
 Having health insurance for my family and being able to pay for childcare ($1500 per month) was what drove me to work every day.
 That, and the fact that I had to prove I could have a career and be a mom.
 Make my parents proud.
 Those were my priorities.

 I worked in these hostile environments for 16 years —from my mid-twenties to my early forties.
-What finally got me out of it, unfortunately, was a mental health crisis.
+What finally forced me to leave, unfortunately, was a mental health crisis.
 I was under so much stress, in an environment with so little compassion, that I experienced a panic attack that simulated a heart attack.
 The hardest part was that I was not home.
 I was in Mexico City when this happened, right after a business event.
 I never felt so scared in my life.
 I thought I was dying away from home.
 Leaving my husband and three-year-old daughter behind.

 I was scared.
 I was told if the episodes repeated again I had to see a psychiatrist.
 I was really scared.
 I ended up in the ER a couple times again back home.
 My world was falling apart, and I did not know what to do.
 I was afraid of driving in LA traffic and having a panic attack behind the wheel in the middle of rush hour on the 405.